hazelcast/hazelcast-aws/README.md

 ## Requirements

 * Hazelcast 3.6+
-* Linux Kernel 3.19+ (TCP connections may get stuck when used with older Kernel versions, resulting in undefined timeouts)
+* Linux Kernel 3.19+ (TCP connections may get stuck when used with older Kernel versions, resulting in undefined timeouts) or Windows Server 2016+
 * Versions compatibility:
   * hazelcast-aws 3+ is compatible with hazelcast 4+
   * hazelcast-aws 2.4 is compatible with hazelcast 3.12.x